 Add a class to the project

-- In the Package Explorer, right-click on the package path to which you want to add the class, hover over New, and then click Other.
+- In the Eclipse Package Explorer, right-click the package path to which you want to add the class, hover over New, and then click Other.

 - In the dialog that opens, click on the Wowza Streaming Engine wizard you want to add, and then click Next.

-- Enter a Name for the class and then click Finish.
-Camel case is the Java convention.
+- Using camel case, enter a Name for the class and then click Finish.